 I am so anxious about Mum coming home for the weekend from rehab and that all my plans will revolve around her….
 Her trying to catch up on being a good mother – and telling me how to live my life….

 I now see that Mum expects me to be a little girl still, but I am now a grown woman.
 I had to grow up because of her!

 Mum is back from rehab for good and it is difficult to tolerate her.
 I have to sort out my own flat.
 I have never noticed how self-centred she is - and always was.
 I mustn’t fall back into the old ways of just running around her and worrying.
 I know now that it is ok to feel anger.

-Boyfriend is back.
+My boyfriend is back.
 I now understand that the choice wasn’t between Mum and him but between Mum and Me.
-I will always love her, no doubts about that, but I am also learning to love Me and look after Me.
+I will always love her, no doubt about that, but I am also learning to love Me and look after Me.

 It is so painful and sobering to see how Mum and the others used to treat me.
 I was only visible when needed, and doing what was asked of me.
 I won’t let it happen again, I hope... or at least not every time.